rya-sge/access-denied/_posts/2024-12-05-virtual-protocol-architecture.md

 #### Data Pre-processing

-Relevant datasets come in various formats: text (from textbooks, forums, wikis), videos, and audio.

-Currently, the central character core predominantly relies on text-based Large Language Models (LLMs) and, as such, primarily incorporates text-based training data.

-Consequently, if training data exist in non-textual formats like videos or audio, they need to be transcribed into text for model training.
+Relevant datasets include text, videos, and audio, but text-based Large Language Models (LLMs) primarily rely on text data.
+Non-text formats, like videos or audio, must be transcribed into text and processed before training.
 Standard data processing rules will be applied prior to model training.

 - **Data Cleaning**: In this step, datasets are cleaned to remove any noise and nullities.
 Data rules are applied to maintain data integrity and improve data quality.
 - **Data Transformation**: Datasets undergo transformation and standardization to become interpretable and usable for model training.